 Leading a global facilities management company takes determination and a lot of energy – something Ross Abbate has never been short of.
-With 25 years of FM experience under his belt, Ross has led Macro through phenomenal growth – expanding its service offer, taking the business into over 30 countries and continually growing the headcount and turnover.
+With 25 years of FM experience under his belt, Ross has led Mace's facilities management division through phenomenal growth – expanding its service offer, taking the business into over 30 countries and continually growing the headcount and turnover.

 - What's your career story?

 I studied as an electrical engineer in Australia and in 1996, when I met my wife, I moved to the UK where I landed a job that involved installing access control systems.
 After only a few months I moved into managing an FM operation for BP and that’s where I was able to start really setting the direction and making a difference.